Close menu

 Group Eleven Resources: Commodity Surprise 2026

-Particularly noteworthy are individual peak values of up to 47% Zn+Pb and 171 g/t silver, which underscore the deposit's exceptional potential.
+Group Eleven's latest drilling update reinforces the positive momentum.
+Exceptionally high-grade zinc-lead-silver intervals were once again intersected at the Ballywire discovery, including 23.5 m grading 12.3% Zn+Pb with significant silver content.
+Particularly noteworthy are individual peak values of up to 47% Zn+Pb and 171 g/t silver, highlighting the strong potential of the system.
 At the same time, the results confirm the continuity of mineralization along known structures.

 Furthermore, the deeper copper-silver zone is becoming increasingly significant.
 New drilling data suggests that this mineralization could extend over long distances along steeply dipping fault zones.
 With five successful drill holes now completed along two strike lines, evidence is growing that this is a large-scale system.
-In parallel, the known strike length of the deposit has been extended by another 600 m to 3.2 km—a clear indication that Ballywire is far from being fully defined.
+In parallel, the known strike length has been extended by another 600 m to 3.2 km—a clear indication that Ballywire is far from being fully defined.

 Four drill rigs remain in operation.
 Further news flow is therefore likely to follow.